fineanmol/plant-tree/README.md

-🌵 Updated on Tue, 12 Aug 2025 14:48:06 GMT
+🌾 Updated on Wed, 13 Aug 2025 17:37:51 GMT

-> "First, solve the problem.
-Then, write the code."
+> "The best error message is the one that never shows up."